SYSC3303-Real-Time-Systems-II/Firefighting-Drone-Swarm/README.md

 3. **Run the Program**:
    - Once Program is complied, run the program by running the Main.java class.

+## Testing Instructions
+**Unit Tests**
+- The project includes JUnit tests for each subsystem to verify the functionality of individual components.
+All tests are located in the `src/test` directory.
+- To run the tests:
+   - If using IntelliJ IDE, navigate to the `src/test` directory and select `Run 'All Tests'` to execute all tests.
+   - Alternatively, you can run individual test files by right clicking on them and selecting `Run 'TestFileName'`.

 ## How It Works